Personal information is information that identifies, or could potentially identify you.

 State government agencies must comply with Information Privacy Principles (refer to PC012) that regulate how personal information is collected, used, stored and disclosed.

-Complaints about Australian government and private sector organisations
+Complaints about the Australian government and private sector

 The Privacy Act 1988 protects the privacy of an individual where it relates to Australian government agencies and large private businesses.

-How do I make a privacy complaint? - Office of the Australian Information Commissioner
+Make a privacy complaint - Office of the Australian Information Commissioner